McDonald's recipe for success may need focus on consumers, workers

 "Nothing would ignite owner/operators more than lower rent and service fees," said the franchisee, whose identity was not revealed.

-McDonald's rivals such as Wendy's Co (WEN.O) and Burger King (QSR.TO) have boosted their financials by selling virtually all their restaurants to franchisees.
+McDonald's rivals such as Wendy's Co and Burger King have boosted their financials by selling virtually all their restaurants to franchisees.

 McDonald's could make a similar move by increasing the percentage of its global franchised restaurants to 90 percent from 80 percent, said RBC Capital Markets analyst David Palmer.